NikV/pods-more-magic-tag/README.md

 # The Pods <!-- more --> Magic Tag

+Currently in process of unit testing, then we begin merging into Pods core.

 Scope:

 This plugin was created to add a magic tag that will display anything before the more tag if it exists within a post.